Logiqx/wsw-results/README.md

 This project has been created to produce the daily and weekly results for [Weymouth Speed Week](https://www.speedsailing.com/) 2022.

-It supersedes the Excel macros (Sserpant) that were used to generate the WSW results between 2010 and 2021.
+It supersedes the Excel macros (SSERPANT) that were used to generate the WSW results between 2010 and 2021.